Last Updated on September 13, 2022 by Wandering our World

 For good snorkeling, Anse Badamier on Curieuse Island is one of the best spots across the archipegalo.
 Here you can swim with colorful reef fish, hawksbill turtles and even nurse shark pups.

-In fact one of the most spectacular turtle spots in the Seychelles is the remote Bird island.
+In fact one of the most spectacular turtle spots in the Seychelles is the remote Bird Island.
 Famous for it’s diverse bird-life which is well worth seeing in itself, you’re almost guaranteed to swim alongside turtles here.

-The Seychelles has more to offer than just beaches though.
+The Seychelles has more to offer than just beaches too.
 If you’re feeling adventurous, then a visit to Morne Seychellois National Park is well worth it.
 This forest has the only remaining indigenous rainforest in the Seychelles and is home to some wonderful and unique wildlife.
 Watch your step though – the world’s smallest frog lives here.
 The Sooglossus gardineri frog is just 1cm long!

 A hike up Niz d’Aigle on La Digue island will give you panoramic views over the island and across the Indian Ocean.
 It’s one of our favorite hiking spots in the archipelago.